oak-and-lion/town-square/README.md

 ## Getting Started

-This is developed in the Visual Studio Code IDE.
-There are no extra project and dependency files to clutter the project
+This project is developed in the Visual Studio Code IDE.
+There are no extra project and dependency files to clutter the project.
+There is also no one that can object to use of their dependency packages in this project.
+Yes, Oracle owns Java.
+If there is an alternative, cross platform language that supports GUI, I will support a rewrite.

 ## Folder Structure